 Introduction

 Obstructive sleep apnoea is an often-overlooked diagnosis, more prevalent in the obese population.
 Screening method accuracy, uptake and hence diagnosis is variable.
-There is limited data available regarding the obese pregnant population, however many studies highlight potential likely risks of apnoeic episodes, both to the mother and fetus, including hypertension, diabetes and pre-eclampsia.
+There is limited data available regarding the obese pregnant population, however many studies highlight potential risks of apnoeic episodes to mother and fetus, including hypertension, diabetes and pre-eclampsia.

 Materials and Methods

 162 women with a BMI≥35 were recruited from a tertiary referral hospital in the North West of England.
 They were invited to attend three research antenatal clinics, completing an Epworth sleepiness scale (ESS) questionnaire at each visit.
-A monitor to measure the apnoea hypopnoea index (AHI) was offered at the second visit.
+A monitor measuring the apnoea hypopnoea index (AHI) was offered at the second visit.
 Data taken from consent forms, hospital notes and hospital computer records were collated and anonymised prior to statistical analysis.

 Results

-12.1% of women had an ESS score of ≥10, suggesting possible OSA.
-Rates increased throughout pregnancy although unfortunately there was a high rate of attrition.
-37.6% of women used the RUSleeping meter; only one (2.1%) met prespecified criteria for OSA (AHI≥15).
+12.1% of women had an ESS score of >10, suggesting possible OSA.
+Rates increased throughout pregnancy although unfortunately the attrition rate was high.
+29.0% of women used the RUSleeping meter; only one (2.1%) met pre-specified criteria for OSA (AHI≥15).
 This individual had OSA categorised as severe and underwent investigations for preeclampsia, eventually delivering by emergency caesarean section due to foetal distress.

 Conclusions

-The accuracy of the ESS questionnaire to detect OSA in the pregnant population remains unclear.
-Further research on a larger sample size using more user-friendly technology to measure AHI would be beneficial.
-There are currently no guidelines relating to screening for OSA in the obese pregnant population, yet risks to both mother and foetus are well researched.
+The accuracy of the ESS questionnaire and particularly the RUSleeping monitor to screen for OSA in the pregnant population remains unclear.
+Further research on a larger sample size using more user-friendly technology to confidently measure AHI would be beneficial.
+There are currently no guidelines regarding screening for OSA in the obese pregnant population, yet risks to both mother and foetus are well researched.

 Abbreviations